-Written exam taken during the examination period, covering materials assigned for home reading and discussed in seminars.
+Written exam taken during the examination period, covering materials assigned for home reading, discussed in seminars and lectures.
 Every student is entitled to 2 retakes if necessary, which means 3 chances for passing the exam.
 There are no more retakes so please keep this in mind and do not ask for any, official or unofficial.
-Performing well on the final exam requires taking careful notes during in class sessions and studying of the compulsory literature.